pyout/pyout/README.rst

 ``pyout`` is a Python package that defines an interface for writing structured records as a table in a terminal.
-It is being developed to replace custom code for displaying tabular data in in NICEMAN_ and DataLad_.
+It is being developed to replace custom code for displaying tabular data in in ReproMan_ and DataLad_.

 A primary goal of the interface is the separation of content from